2340958/telegram-servercheck-docker/README.md

 b149b5e7306dba492558c7024809f13cfbb616cccd0f4020db61bf715f4db836
 ```

 To check if it is running properly, connect to the container using the id and view the logfile.
-(You may have to wait 2 minutes)
+(You may have to wait a few minutes)

 ```
 $ sudo docker exec -i -t b149b5e7306dba492558c7024809f13cfbb616cccd0f4020db61bf715f4db836 /bin/bash